kirbur3/data_analysis_and_data_science_with_python/README.md

 -Tested the function with different matrices.

-MTH371 Gauss-Seidel Method and L1-smoother Project:
+**Stationary Iterative Solvers: Gauss-Seidel Method & L1 Smoother:**

 -Wrote an iterative algorithm for solving Ax=b for a given sparse s.p.d. matrix A stored in csr format.